SRIRAM-RA/sudoku_solver/README.md

 2. solve():
 	This function is going to call all the funcationalities where we backtrack the process if the number is not valid.

+3. print_board():
+	This function simply prints the sukodu format and checks whether this is valid or not